Moving Sampling Physics-informed Neural Networks induced by Moving Mesh PDE: Preliminary Work

-When we fix the number of training epochs (N=20000) and the number of sampling points ($M_r$=300) and change only the frequency k (k=2,4,8,16), the minimum value of the loss function and the change in the error of the approximation solution are given in Tab.\ref{tab:Test_Loss_vark}.
-The error $e(u)$ is defined in Section\ref{sec:Symbols and parameter settings}.
-It is clear that, all else being equal, as k increases, both the value of the loss function and the error become larger.
+where the weights $\alpha_1 =1 $ and $\alpha_2 = 1$.
+The minimum value of the loss function and the error $e_2(u)$ are given in Table \ref{tab:Test_Loss_vark}, where $e_2(u)$ is defined in Eq \eqref{eq:measure} in Section \ref{sec:Symbols and parameter settings}.
+It is clear that the values of the loss function and the error become larger as $k$ increases.

-In Fig.\ref{fig:Test_Loss_Var_M}, when we fix the frequency k = 4 and vary the number of sampling points ($M_r$= 150,225,300,375), we observe the minimum of the loss function when the epochs are 10,000 and 20,000.
-It can be seen that more sampling points tend to make the loss function drop faster at different training stages.

-Since the complexity of the analytic solution $u(\bx)$ varies in different regions, and it is obvious that it is most complex on $[\pi,2\pi]$, we now consider keeping the number of sampling points on $[0,\pi]$ and $[2\pi,3\pi]$ unchanged, only increasing the number of sampling points on $[\pi,2\pi]$, and then observing the variation of the minimum of the loss function.
-In Fig.\ref{fig:Test_Loss_VarpartM}, when we fix the frequency k = 16 and vary the number of sampling points ($M_r$= $M_r^1$+ $M_r^2$+$M_r^3$,$M_r^1$ = $M_r^3$ =100,$M_r^2$ =100,150,200,250), we observe the minimum of the loss function when the epochs are 10,000 and 20,000.
-It is easy to conclude from the Fig.\ref{fig:Test_Loss_VarpartM} that in regions with complex functions, more sampling points tend to make the loss function drop faster and help the neural network learn.
+Since the behavior of the solution varies in different regions, now we let the numbers of sampling points on $(0,\pi]$ and $[2\pi,3\pi)$ are fixed, i.e., $M_{r1}$ and $M_{r3}$ are fixed, and only the number of sampling points on $[\pi,2\pi]$ is increased, i.e., $M_{r2}$ changes.
+For frequency $k = 16$, the number of sampling points ($M_r = M_{r1} + M_{r2}+M_{r3}$, $M_{r1} = M_{r3} =100$, $M_{r2} =100,150,250,300$) is varied with 10000 and 40000 epochs.
+It is easy to observe from Fig \ref{fig:Test_Loss_VarpartM} that in the region with large vibrations, more sampling points in $[\pi, 2\pi]$ tend to make the loss function decrease fast and help the neural networks to learn the solution with small errors.

-In fact, there are many similarities between the patterns summarized in \cite{frequency-sampling} and the phenomena we found.
-In \cite{frequency-sampling}, 1-dimensional sine function of frequency k is learned in time $O(\frac{k^2}{\rho})$, where $\rho$ denotes the minimum sampling density in the input space.